 Jump To A Section....

-What Is A Home Inspector?
+What is A Home Inspector?

-Their primary role is to conduct a thorough inspection of a home, identifying any potential issues or deficiencies that may affect its value, safety, or functionality.
 Home inspectors assess various aspects of a property, including its structural integrity, electrical and plumbing systems, heating and cooling systems, roof, foundation, and overall general condition.

 During a home inspection, the inspector carefully examines both the interior and exterior of the property.
 They may use specialized tools and equipment to aid in their assessment, such as moisture meters, thermal imaging cameras, and carbon monoxide detectors.
 The inspector then provides a detailed report outlining their findings, including any areas of concern or recommended repairs or improvements.